CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding: Experiments

 As shown in \cref{tab:noise_proportion}, a large number of pseudo-labels are concentrated at Reliability $\mathscr{r}=0$, which significantly reduces the model's performance (as the P-R curve shown in \cref{fig:p-r_curve}).
 When $\mathscr{r}=0$, it means that the referred region cannot be localized, which seriously hinders the model from acquiring correct knowledge.
 By using SSA and MSA to eliminate these unreliable data points, both pseudo-labels and manually annotated data can further improve the model's performance.
 The specific most unreliable pseudo-language labels ($\mathscr{r}=0$) are shown in \cref{fig:noise_data_tmp,fig:noise_data_rel,fig:noise_data_cap}.

-In the pseudo-template label (\cref{fig:noise_data_tmp}), we roughly divide the unreliable data into four categories: (a) referring to ambiguity, \ie, lack of uniqueness; (b) wrong labels caused by incorrect detection results; (c) incomplete prior information (for example, the spatial relationship defined in Pseudo-Q, \eg, ‘front’, ‘middle’, ‘bottom’ are not accurate); (d) other problems, such as remote vocabulary, poor significance or minor scale of objects, \textit{etc.}
+In the pseudo-template label (\cref{fig:noise_data_tmp}), we roughly divide the unreliable data into four categories: (a) ambiguous expressions, \ie, lack of uniqueness; (b) wrong labels caused by incorrect detection results; (c) incomplete prior information (for example, the spatial relationship defined in Pseudo-Q, \eg, ‘front’, ‘middle’, ‘bottom’ are not accurate); (d) other issues, such as remote vocabulary, insignificant or small-scale objects, \textit{etc.}

-In the pseudo-relation label (\cref{fig:noise_data_rel}), we roughly divide the unreliable data into (a) referring ambiguity, and (b) poor significance or minor scale of objects.
+In the pseudo-relation label (\cref{fig:noise_data_rel}), we roughly divide the unreliable data into (a) ambiguous expressions, and (b) insignificant or small-scale objects.

-In the pseudo-caption label (\cref{fig:noise_data_cap}), we roughly divide the unreliable data into (a) the pseudo-language label describe on the whole image, and (b) the matching error.
+In the pseudo-caption label (\cref{fig:noise_data_cap}), we roughly divide the unreliable data into (a) the pseudo-language labels describing the entire image, and (b) mismatches between bounding boxes and captions.

 Among the various types of unreliable pseudo-language labels, referring to ambiguity is more frequent, particularly in images with similar classification objects.
 If future research aims to further enhance model performance, addressing ambiguity is a critical issue.